rileykraabel/cs3090-block2project-rk/README.md

 # cs3090-block2project-rk

 This repository was made to hold creative content to be shared with others.
-It contains my personal website, which only can be edited by me personally.
+It contains a useful piece of code that I want to share with others, and I want others to be allowed to add onto this document.

-Website Link: ...
+What constitutes as 'useful code' is determined by the contributor, who is allowed to add to the repository as they wish.